-Assuming an RSF that avoids the (4,8) absorbing sets, this section proves that the (5,9) absorbing sets are the smallest remaining.
-The CCM approach shows that the (5,9) absorbing sets always exist in the EAB SCB codes, but are avoided for
+Assuming an RSF that avoids the (4, 8) absorbing sets, this section proves that the (5, 9) absorbing sets are the smallest remaining.
+The CCM approach shows that the (5, 9) absorbing sets always exist in the EAB SCB codes, but are avoided for SR SCB codes by some of the RCFs that precluded the (4, 8) absorbing sets.

-1 If the variable node degree is at least 2, then each variable node in a given absorbing set must be a part of at least one cycle.
+1 If the variable node degree is at least 2, then each variable node in a given absorbing set must be a part of at least once cycle.